Yokohama Specie Bank: Establishment and early history

-In 1884 the bank was appointed by the Ministry of Finance to manage Japan's foreign exchange.
-A branch office in London was opened in December.
+During the 1880s, the YSB came under increasingly direct control of the ministry of finance. Ōkuma's successor Matsukata Masayoshi engineered the dismissal of its first president Nakamura Michita in June 1882 and his eventual replacement in March 1883 by an ally, Hara Rokuro.
 In July 1887, the government promulgated the Yokohama Specie Bank Ordinance, which stipulated that branch offices be established everywhere that was regarded as important to Japanese foreign trade and authorized that an administrator from the Ministry of Finance would be assigned to monitor the bank's operations.
-This Ordinance was revised in 1889 to authorize the Japanese government to overrule any decision by its directors, and if deemed necessary, to replace the directors with others of its choosing.
+This ordinance was revised in 1889 to authorize the Japanese government to overrule any decision by its directors, and if deemed necessary, to replace the directors with others of its choosing.